Jwmastraccio/Threat-Intel-Reports-/README.md

 This project highlights my ability to:
 - Collect & analyze OSINT for active campaigns
-- Map attacker **TTPs -> to MITRE ATT&CK**
+- Map attacker **TTPs -> MITRE ATT&CK**
 - Package IOCs so they can be dropped into SIEM/EDR
-- Present fingings clearly for both analysts and non-technical stakeholders
+- Present findings clearly for both analysts and non-technical stakeholders

 ---